PrioritizeRevocationChecks

 On UNIX-like platforms, PrioritizeRevocationChecks determines the ordering of processes for checking revocation of PKI certificates, such as certificates normally issued as part of data transfers using the HTTPS protocol.
 (This preferences applies only when CheckServerCertificate and CheckCertificateRevocation are both true.)
 Two methods are supported for checking whether a certificate has been revoked:

-A null (or unrecognized) value is the same as not having the preference set in the registry: the default value is used in these cases.
+A null (or unrecognized) value is the same as not having the preference set in the registry.
+The default value is used in these cases.

 Values